newinh/BoostCamp/Intro to iOS App Development with Swift/Lesson/README.md

 # AutoLayout and Buttons
+ Reference : Apple Deloper

 ### Understanding AutoLayout
 > Auto Layout dynamically calculates the size and position of all the views in your view hierarchy, based on constraints placed on those views.
 For example, you can constrain a button so that it is horizontally centered with an Image view and so that the button’s top edge always remains 8 points below the image’s bottom.
 If the image view’s size or position changes, the button’s position automatically adjusts to match.

-This constraint-based approach to design allows you to build user interfaces that dynamically respond to both internal and external changes.
+> This constraint-based approach to design allows you to build user interfaces that dynamically respond to both internal and external changes.
-(reference : Apple Deloper)

 #### Anatomy of a Constraint